Crunch-io/webdocs/crunch/crunch_analyzing-data.md

 audience: all
 ---

-For a deeper look at data than what is available in <a href="crunch_browsing.html">card view</a>, you can create, save, and export univariate and multivariate tables and graphs in **Expanded View**.
+For a deeper look at data than what is available in [card view](./crunch_browsing.html), you can create, save, and export univariate and multivariate tables and graphs in **Expanded View**.

 ![](images/ViewToggleAnalyze.png)